-The need for the reduction of light pollution has been explained in Chapter 3.
+Chapter 3 explained the need to reduce light pollution.
 The information and tables in this section resent the quantitative limits to outdoor lighting in Preserves.
+In all cases, artificial light at night is considered "contamination" that must be prevented or at least minimized.

-Since the goals of the RASC Preserve Program are to promote and protect the night environment and promote astronomy, These Guidelines for Outdoor Lighting (GOL) apply to all Preserves.
-They give priority to the ecology, not urban lighting "best practice".
+Since the goals of the RASC Preserve Program are to promote and protect the night environment and promote astronomy, These Canadian Guidelines for Outdoor Lighting (CGOL) apply to all Preserves.
+They give priority to the ecology, not urban lighting "Best Practice".

 The only difference between the RASC Dark-Sky Preserves and Urban Star Parks is the sky glow from external lighting over the site.
-It is understood that the establishment of an USP may not be sufficient to completely change the lighting polities of the urban area.
+It is understood that the establishment of an USP may not be sufficient to completely change the lighting policies of the urban area.
 Both DSPs and USPs should provide public outreach programs to explain and promote low-impact lighting and astronomy.